astronomer/astro-sdk/README.md

 ## The output_table parameter

+Before we can complete any transformations, we need to get our tables into Airflow.
+We can do this by defining a `Table` in the `output_table` parameter.

 ### The Table class

 To instantiate a table or bring in a table from a database into the `astro` ecosystem, you can pass a `Table` object into the class.
-This Table object will contain all necessary metadata to handle table creation between tasks.
-Once you define it in the beginning of your pipeline, `astro` can automatically pass that metadata along.
+This Table object will contain all of the metadata that's necessary for handling table creation between tasks.
+Once you define at in the beginning of your pipeline, `astro` can automatically pass that metadata along to downstream tasks.

+In the following example, we define the our table in the DAG instantiation.
+In each subsequent task, we only pass in an input table because `astro` automatically passes in the context from `input_table`.

 ```python
 from astro import sql as aql